 First, get your baking dish ready.
 Line the bottom with parchment paper and grease it with a little butter or baking spray.
 This makes the peanut butter rocky road so much easier to remove later.

 STEP 1.
-Put the peanut butter chips, chocolate chips and butter together in a saucepan.
-Heat on low heat, stirring regularly until the ingredients are fully melted and combined.
+Place chocolate chips, peanut butter and butter together in a saucepan.
+Heat on medium-low heat, stirring regularly until the ingredients are fully melted and combined.
 Alternatively, you can place these ingredients into a large microwave-safe bowl and heat at 30 second intervals, stirring in between until completely smooth and melted.

 STEP 3.
 Pour the rocky road mixture into your prepared pan.
 Use the back of a spoon to spread it evenly to cover the bottom of the pan.

 STEP 4.
 The hardest part of this recipe is having to chill it for 2 hours.

 When the peanut butter rocky road bars is firm, cut it into bars and serve.
 I love that I can cut the bars as large or small as I like.